zenitani/OpenMHD/README.md

 OpenMHD
 =======

-OpenMHD is a collection of one/two-dimensional magnetohydrodynamic (MHD) codes.
+OpenMHD is a collection of magnetohydrodynamic (MHD) simulation codes.
 The latest version is available at the following URLs.

  * <https://sci.nao.ac.jp/MEMBER/zenitani/openmhd-e.html>